jupyter/roadmap/companion-files.md

   format deliberately, so that tools like git do not try to diff or merge it as a text file.
 At the same time, it's possible that e.g. Github could offer a nicer UI showing the contents of the zip file.

+An alternate option could be to have the companion file be essentially the ipynb itself with the widget state in the metadata.
+On save, you would get something like:

+`foobar.ipynb` (no widget state)
+`foobar.full.ipynb` (contains widget state etc)

+To avoid the churn, we could also decide to remove anything that is output from the first one.
+A default `.gitignore` would ignore the full version, but you could still send it by email to someone with the inline figures an all.

+The widget state in the full file could be encoded in base64...